saqibns/saqibns.github.io/about.md

 #### How can I get in touch?

-You can drop me a [mail](mailto:shamsi.saqib@gmail.com) or can use any of the social media channels.
+You can drop me an [email](mailto:shamsi.saqib@gmail.com) or can use any of my social media channels.

 #### What if I want to send an ultra-secret message?